manishmz/React-Interview-Preparations/CSharp_Questions.md

 - PATCH is used for partial updates to existing resources.
 - PUT is used for complete replacements or updates to existing resources.
 ##### middlewares
+Function which handle http request or http response
 ##### event emitter - angular

 ##### ci/cd, jenkins, lamda